Nandkishor01/About-me/SECURITY.md

 Just go to issue and tell me about vulnerability or bug

-You can get all the updes here only.
+You can get all the updates here only.
 Thank you